 It happens in a marriage intensive when one partner really "gets" why the regrettable event was so painful.
 They communicate this understanding in a new way.
 It is a moment-by-moment reality that a skilled therapist leans into.
 There is no half-hearted apologies.
 Their partner feels their emotional regret.
 They feels true sympathy and empathy from them, and suddenly can truly accept that the apology comes with true regret and sorrow.
 One moves into and through their own blind spots into a deeper emotional resonance.

-They "should be happy" that they aren't like Frank and Marge next door, who struggle with unemployment, affairs, or substance abuse.
+Often you don't feel entitled to your misery.
+"We should be happy" that we aren't like Frank and Marge next door, who struggle with unemployment, affairs, or substance abuse.

 But there is a staleness between them.